Skip to Main Content

 • Rather sophisticated, it encourages jumping from paper to paper without getting lost in the rabbit hole

-• You can create a collection of papers inside Research Rabbit and synchronise it with your Zotero library
+• You can create collections of papers inside Research Rabbit and synchronise them with your Zotero library; you can also import a Zotero collection into Research Rabbit for further exploration

 AI Tools

-Chat GPT is not a search engine!
-It "hallucinates" (gives false answers that seem credible, especially if you are unfamiliar with the subject) and even makes up bibliographic references.
+Cautious: AI tools "hallucinate" (give false answers that seem credible, especially if you are unfamiliar with the subject) and even make up bibliographic references.
+They can also be "infected" to spread false narratives.

 • Free and AI-powered